-Residents who use wheelchairs (about 10) had dilapidated and inadequate assistive devices, which do not fulfil their primary role to help, and may result in deterioration of health of a user.28 In a written response to our questions of 21 October 2011, one of which related to deterioration of these devices, particularly evident in a wheelchair used by resident G.D., and the possibility of addressing the Health Insurance Fund, the Institution's Director stated that "in March 2011 G.D. was provided with a wheelchair that did not fit him because of his physical constitution" and that "the abovementioned donation provided all users with used wheelchairs, and as for the procurement of better ones, the Institution submitted an official letter to the Pension and
+Residents who use wheelchairs (about 10) had dilapidated and inadequate assistive devices, which do not fulfil their primary role to help, and may result in deterioration of health of a user.
+In a written response to our questions of 21 October 2011, one of which related to deterioration of these devices, particularly evident in a wheelchair used by resident G.Đ., and the possibility of addressing the Health Insurance Fund, the Institution's Director stated that "in March 2011 G.Đ. was provided with a wheelchair that did not fit him because of his physical constitution" and that "the abovementioned donation provided all users with used wheelchairs, and as for the procurement of better ones, the Institution submitted an official letter to the Pension and Disability Insurance Fund".

-27 Law on the Rights of Mentally III Persons, Sl. list RCG, 32/05.

-28 For instance, some wheelchairs do not match the size of a resident, who may fall out of them, and some do not allow users to reach and move the wheels themselves etc.

-Disability Insurance Fund".
 During the visit conducted on 27 October 2011, Director informed the monitors that a donation from Germany provided for 15 wheelchairs; however, those noticed during the visits were quite worn out and absolutely inadequate for children and a number of adult residents, while staff had to tie users with improvised straps, so that they would not fall out of their wheelchairs.
 Users G.Đ. and others had to be provided with adequate wheelchairs.
 This was done by the end of the project implementation, through the Health Insurance Fund (for details see Appendix, recommendation 9).
 A mobile platform for lowering and raising the residents during bathing was also provided by the end of the project implementation, through a donation (see Appendix, recommendation 2).

+Law on the Rights of Mentally III Persons, Sl. list RCG, 32/05.

+For instance, some wheelchairs do not match the size of a resident, who may fall out of them, and some do not allow users to reach and move the wheels themselves etc.

-- Provide funds to construct a gym and premises for physical therapy. - > Improve the care of immobile residents and assist staff in the work with them by providing safety belts for wheelchairs, gurneys, mobile platforms for lowering and raising residents from a bathtub and mobile sinks. - > Refurbish common room in Ward A to make it more comfortable for the residents and meet their needs and abilities.
-Wash or paint the walls. - > Equip the Institution's yard with adequate inventory for recreation of adults. - > Provide adequate wheelchair ramp in the children's yard. - > Start the planned kitchen renovation as soon as possible, provide for a dishwasher and potato peeler to reduce the issue of support staff shortage and facilitate the work of residents engaged in the kitchen. - ➤ Ensure the right to privacy of the Institution's residents by making sure that staff do not change and unclothe residents in front of others and by providing lockable space for residents' personal belongings, in accordance with their abilities. - > Improve personal hygiene of children by giving them a bath at least twice a week. - ➤ Provide wheelchair users with adequate assistive devices and ensure that all access points and entrances be adapted for wheelchair users.
+Provide funds to construct a gym and premises for physical therapy.

+Improve the care of immobile residents and assist staff in the work with them by providing safety belts for wheelchairs, gurneys, mobile platforms for lowering and raising residents from a bathtub and mobile sinks.

+$\succ$ Refurbish common room in Ward A to make it more comfortable for the residents and meet their needs and abilities.
+Wash or paint the walls.

+Equip the Institution's yard with adequate inventory for recreation of adults.

+Provide adequate wheelchair ramp in the children's yard.

+Start the planned kitchen renovation as soon as possible, provide for a dishwasher and potato peeler to reduce the issue of support staff shortage and facilitate the work of residents engaged in the kitchen.

+Ensure the right to privacy of the Institution's residents by making sure that staff do not change and unclothe residents in front of others and by providing lockable space for residents' personal belongings, in accordance with their abilities.

+Improve personal hygiene of children by giving them a bath at least twice a week.

+Provide wheelchair users with adequate assistive devices and ensure that all access points and entrances be adapted for wheelchair users.
 It is necessary to make a request to the Health Insurance Fund for the purchase of new assistive devices.

-The table in Appendix provides detailed description of the degree of fulfilment of the recommendations (recommendations 1-9).
+THE TABLE IN APPENDIX provides detailed description of the degree of fulfilment of the recommendations (recommendations 1-9).